vzakharov/finn/essays/strong_men/strong_men.md

 Somewhat alarmingly, the hardest part to debunk is the very first:
 **“Hard times create strong men.”**
 This one clings.
 Not because it predicts nobility or virtue, but because it taps into something darker and truer: when a society hits the rocks, people get desperate.
 And desperation is prime ground for manipulation.
 You don’t necessarily get strength—you get opportunists, demagogues, cult leaders, and occasionally someone who just looks good yelling on horseback.
-The "strength" that arises from suffering is usually concentrated, brutal, and self-serving.
-It's not a phoenix; it’s a vulture with good PR.
+The “strength” that arises from suffering is usually concentrated, brutal, and self-serving.
+It’s not a phoenix; it’s a vulture with good PR.

 On the other end, **“strong men create good times”** is the meme’s most fragile fantasy.
 Honestly, we’d have a much harder time finding a *supporting* example than a refutation.
 Even the usual suspects crumble under inspection. **Napoleon?** Sure, if you count “good times” as nonstop war, continental conscription, and a legacy that got France invaded three times in a century. **Julius Caesar?** His rise ended the Republic and kicked off a century of purges and imperial bloodletting. **Genghis Khan?** Great for Mongol logistics; less great for the 11% of humans who stopped existing.
 Even when it *looks* like strength brought stability, it usually came soaked in violence, repression, or sheer unsustainability.